cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture2.md

 - [tRPC](https://trpc.io/): End-to-end type safety for a full-stack TypeScript app
 - [Turborepo](https://turborepo.com/): A monorepo tool for TypeScript, to keep all libraries, backend, and frontend code in one place

+# Today's Lecture 2/27

+By the end of today, you should be able to:

+- Understand the evolution of web development
+- Understand how websites work under the hood
+- Understand the difference between Node.js and Browser JS
+- Understand the ecosystem of modern web development tools (Yarn, JS Frameworks, Linting, etc.), how each tool fits into the development process, why each is present, and how to use them.

 ## How to build a web app